rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/EDA.md

 3. Explain my finds and look at the best models
 4. Characterising loss landscapes

+My goal through this project are:
+- Learn how variational circuit work
+- Explore the different types of optimizers
+- Get a firm understaning on quantum machine learning
+- explore the loss landscape of variational models

 # Exploratory Data Analysis

 Exploratory Data Analysis (EDA) refers to the critical prcess of performing initial investigations on a dataset so as to dicover patterns, spot anomalies, test hypothesis and check assumptions.